I have been a part of NGOs working in the field of population and poverty and am well aware of latest studies in these two fields.

 - Between 1988 and 2011, the incomes of the poorest 10% of people increased by less than $3 a year, while the incomes of the richest 1% increased 182 times as much.

-- World’s 10 biggest corporations together earn more revenue than the governments of 180 countries combined.
+- The world’s ten biggest corporations together earn more revenue than the governments of 180 countries combined.

-- According to the International Labor Organization (ILO), globally about 21 million people are forced laborers, who generate around 150 billion dollars in profits each year.
-And, yet they stay poor!!
+- According to the International Labor Organization (ILO), globally about 21 million people have forced laborers, who generate around 150 billion dollars in profits each year.
+And, yet, they stay poor!!

 The endless pursuit of economic growth over the decades has encouraged senseless consumerism.
-Brainwashed by constant bombardment of commercials, today people are misled into thinking that money or economy is the only thing they have to live for.
-It has created a consumption oriented mono-culture where all other important aspects of human lives such as art, literature, culture, spirituality, family and community relations, leisure time etc have become totally irrelevant.
-Arrival of smartphones is fast turning people, particularly the younger generation, into recluses.
+Brainwashed by the constant bombardment of commercials, today, people are misled into thinking that money or the economy is the only thing they have to live for.
+It has created a consumption-oriented mono-culture where all other important aspects of human lives, such as art, literature, culture, spirituality, family and community relations, leisure time, etc., have become totally irrelevant.
+The arrival of smartphones is fast turning people, particularly the younger generation, into recluses.

 Everything bad for people is good for the GDP!
 Wars, conflicts and crimes are great GDP boosters.
 They keep the bottom lines of powerful weapon and defence industries in good health.
-So, terrorists are doing a great work; someone should study their contribution towards global GDP!
+So, terrorists are doing great work; someone should study their contribution toward global GDP!

-As a result, we are robotically polluting the environment, clearing forests and green cover, killing biodiversity, waging wars on one pretext or another.
-The net result is global warming and climate change – wonderful topics for research papers and doctoral thesis!
-No wonder, today a large number of intellectuals and ‘poverty experts’ live a lavish life studying the poor and poverty.
-I am not sure if they ever feel grateful towards the poor for their academic achievements!
+As a result, we are robotically polluting the environment, clearing forests and green cover, killing biodiversity, and waging wars on one pretext or another.
+The net result is global warming and climate change – wonderful topics for research papers and doctoral theses!
+No wonder, today, a large number of intellectuals and ‘poverty experts’ live a lavish life studying the poor and poverty.
+I am not sure if they ever feel grateful to the poor for their academic achievements!